jumphone/www/courses/c01/s01/index.md

 ---

 ### Slide 31: Introduction to Remote File Management
 **Content:**
-- Welcome back to Programming 1.
-- Today, we’ll explore remote file management using SFTP and Termius.
+- Now, we’ll explore remote file management using SFTP and Termius.
 - Understanding these tools is crucial for managing files on remote servers.

 ---